Zuber5476/leukocyte-classifier/README.md

-# 🧬 Leukocyte Classifier App
+# 🧬 Leukocyte Classifier model

 A deep learning–powered web app that classifies white blood cells (WBCs) into four major types: **Neutrophil**, **Eosinophil**, **Monocyte**, and **Lymphocyte**.
 Built with TensorFlow and deployed using Streamlit.